 PIVX will “flip-flop” between PIV and zPIV, in an attempt to reduce bias by leaning more towards masternodes, or stakers.
 As the transaction fees are almost non-existent with PIVX, you won’t earn any through staking.
 The tiny fees that get charged are burnt immediately.

-Tron’s ROI sits at a healthy 5%, and as the current market price at the time of writing is roughly $0.02, you can get a lot of coins for your money.
-You’ll need a minimum of one Tron to start staking.
+Tron’s ROI sits at roughly 5%, and as the current market price at the time of writing is roughly $0.02, you can get a lot of coins for your money.
+You’ll need at least one Tron to start staking.
 Tron’s PoS works differently to the two previous coins.
 Tron uses a Delegated Proof of Stake, whereby participants (stakers) use their coins to vote for a representative, and the representatives decide how to distribute earnings.
 Most representatives proportionally distribute earnings to voting members, but it can vary.

 There are 27 “super representatives”, and these are the nodes with the most votes (one Tron is equal to one vote).
 If your representative only gains enough votes to be the 28th representative, you won’t receive any rewards.
 There are 182 super representative candidates, so the battle for supremacy can be fierce.

 Every block rewards all super representatives with 32 TRX tokens.
-In addition to this reward, every super representative candidate earns 115,200 TRX proportionate to their votes cast in the super representative elections.
+Besides this reward, every super representative candidate earns 115,200 TRX proportionate to their votes cast in the super representative elections.
 These elections happen every six hours, so even if your chosen candidate does not become a super candidate, you may still receive a share of the earnings.

-Zcoin currently provides a massive 18% return on investment.
+Zcoin currently provides a massive 17% return on investment.
 Like PIVX, Zcoin uses masternodes, with 30% of the block reward reserved for them.
-The block reward is 25 XYZ tokens, but you’ll need a minimum of 1000 XYZ to start.
-Currently costing $5.40 at the time of writing, you’ll need to hold a significant number of tokens to start staking at all.
+The block reward is 25 XYZ tokens, but you’ll need at least 1000 XYZ to start.
+Currently costing $7.76 at the time of writing, you’ll need to hold significant value to start staking at all.

-Staking pools (which are similar to mining pools) are a popular choice with Zcoin, due to the minimum staking amount.
+Staking pools (which are like mining pools) are a popular choice with Zcoin, due to the high entry point.
 These pools generally work quite well, and most offer a proportional percentage of the total pool reward, but they aren’t perfect.
 By joining a pool you lose the liquidity, and ability to instantly withdraw your funds.
-In order to exit, you need a pool member to purchase your coins.
+To exit, you need a pool member to buy your coins.
 The pool may not have enough funds to function without your coins, so most won’t let you leave quickly.

 Start Staking Today!